Michael Winkelman

 Michael Lew Winkelman (June 27, 1946 – July 27, 1999) was an American film and television actor.
-He was perhaps best known for playing Little Luke in the television sitcom series The Real McCoys.
+He was best known for playing Little Luke in the television sitcom series The Real McCoys.

+Life and career

-Winkelman's mother, grandmother and great-grandmother had all been stage performers.
+Winkelman was born in Los Angeles, California.
+His mother, grandmother and great-grandmother had all been stage performers.
 Winkelman began his screen career in 1955, appearing in the television series The Great Gildersleeve.
-He then co-starred in the new ABC sitcom The Real McCoys as Little Luke.
-While playing the role he also played in the North Hollywood Little League.
+He then starred as Little Luke in the ABC sitcom The Real McCoys, starring along with Walter Brennan, Richard Crenna, Kathleen Nolan, Lydia Reed and Tony Martinez.
+While playing Little Luke, he played in the North Hollywood Little League.